 If you have multiple children applying for STARS, please keep in mind separate application forms must be submitted individually for each child.
 Siblings are entered in the lottery as individuals.

 Will there be a day-camper option for non-residential students?

 We can only accommodate students for the residential option, as we are not in a position to have students attend during the day and then leave for the evenings to stay off campus.
-We understand not all students will be ready for a week-long residential program, and we hope to accommodate these students in later years when they are ready to attend a residential summer experience.
+We understand not all students will be ready for a five-day residential program, and we hope to accommodate these students in later years when they are ready to attend a residential summer experience.